oceanprotocol-archive/predict-eth/challenges/main5.md

 ### 3.2  Run the AI model to make future ETH price predictions

-Predictions must be one prediction every hour on the hour, for a 12h period.
+Predictions must be one prediction every 5mins, for a 60min period.
 The specific times were given above.
 There are 12 predictions total.
 The output is a list with 12 items.

 Here's an example with random numbers.
 In the same Python console:
 ```python